semperos/shortcut-repl/docs/pages/Piped Lisp.md

 			- `\t` -> 9
 			- `\v` -> 11
 		- Other more advanced escape patterns that Dart itself supports are not implemented at this time.
-	- Lists
+	- ### Lists
 		- PL lists are wrappers around Dart lists.
 		- Lists are just data, not code.
 Parentheses are used to specify invocations of invocable things; parentheses are _not_ used to write literal lists.
 		- Unlike Dart lists, PL lists **do** support meaningful equality checks via `=`.
 If all values being compared are lists, and if all items are `=` and in the same order across those lists, then `=` returns `true`.
 		- PL lists **do not** currently support _comparison_ and thus cannot be sorted.
 This may be extended to match Clojure's comparison semantics for vectors in the future.
-	- Maps
+	- ### Maps
 		- PL maps are wrappers around Dart maps.
 		- Map keys may be any PL value.
 			- However, any maps that are used for calls to the Shortcut API must be JSON-compatible, meaning that their keys must be trivially serializable to string values.
-- Evaluation Environment
+	- ### Evaluation Environment
 		- A single global environment is available to top-level programs and within function definitions.
 		- New global bindings can be introduced with `def`
 			- `def a 42`
 			- `def my-fn value (fn [] 42)`
 				- _NB: Without `value` here, the function would be invoked immediately.
 See above discussion about functions._
 		- Currently, you can overwrite any existing binding.
 Take care that you don't overwrite a built-in one you need.
-- Documentation within the Language
+- ## Embedded Documentation
+  collapsed:: true
 	- Evaluate `?` to see all current bindings.
 	- Evaluate `? <function-name>` to see detailed help for that function.
 	- Evaluate `? "example"` to search through both the names and the help text of available functions.